chobolife/study_english/bread_barbershop/Season_1/10_Master_Barber.md

 # Master Barber

-- Master Twisted Bread is bakery town's greatest laundry expert.
+- Master Twisted Bread is Bakery town's greatest laundry expert.
 - He can turn anything into a soft towel.
 - Catch us next time on experts at work.
 See you next week.
 * * *